matt-lewton9/Portfolio-Website/_design/DesktopCNC.md

 Over the summer of 2022, I set out to make my own desktop CNC mill to machine small aluminum parts.
 Originally, I wanted it to be about the size of a 3D printer, and cost around $500.
 However, after researching similar projects and a few design iterations, I realized that I couldn't really make a machine worth $500 for $500.
 My costs are also way higher off campus during the summer without access to a machine shop and free stock.

 Although nothing was built, designing these mills was incredibly fun.
-This was my first time designing specifically for rigidity, which new to me.
-The electronics and control of this project were also completely foreign to me, so designing the system and sourcing components was difficult and tedious, but necessary exposure.
+This was my first time designing specifically for rigidity.
+The electronics and controls of this project were also completely foreign to me, so designing the system and sourcing components was tedious, but good exposure.

 This was also a trial-by-fire initiation to Solidworks, which I love, and is now my preferred CAD package.
-The assembly all parts were defined by master sketches in the front, right, and top planes.
+All parts in the assembly were defined by master sketches in the front, right, and top planes.
 This method was very robust, and it's how I'm doing all my assemblies from now on.

 The right way to do this project, is to make something significantly larger for $3,000-$5,000, which would also ideally be capable of cutting steel.
 I would like to attempt this before I graduate and lose access to Purdue's machine shop.

 <div class="imgCptnBox" style="float:right">
 <img src="{{ "assets/images/cncMain.png" | relative_url }}" class="articleImgMain">
-<figcaption class="articleCaption">V1 "3D Printer Design"<br>electronics box, brackets, and gusset plates not shown.</figcaption>
+<figcaption class="articleCaption">V1 "3D Printer Design".<br>Electronics box, brackets, and gusset plates not shown.</figcaption>
 </div>

 ## Electronics